deepinx/deep-face-alignment/README.md

 2D pre-trained model will be added soon.

-NME of 2D pre-trained model on test datasets:

 | Network    | IBUG  |  COFW  |
 |  :------:   | :----:  |  :----:  |
 | SDU-Net Official    |  6.73%  |  5.55%  |
 | SDU-Net Ours        |  **–**  |  **–**  |

 3D pre-trained model will be added soon.

-NME of 3D pre-trained model on test datasets:

 | Network    | AFLW2000-3D  |
 |  :------:   | :----:  |